choonghyunryu/dlookr/README.md

 #>   5   4  Income  Urban
 #>   5   5  Income  Urban

-# result of imputate
+# result of imputation
 urban
-#>   [1] Yes Yes Yes Yes Yes No  Yes Yes No  No  No  Yes Yes Yes Yes No  Yes
+#>   [1] Yes Yes Yes Yes Yes No  Yes Yes No  No  No  Yes Yes Yes Yes No  Yes Yes
-#>  [18] Yes No  Yes Yes No  Yes Yes Yes No  No  Yes Yes Yes Yes Yes Yes Yes
+#>  [19] No  Yes Yes No  Yes Yes Yes No  No  Yes Yes Yes Yes Yes Yes Yes Yes Yes
-#>  [35] Yes Yes No  Yes Yes No  No  Yes Yes Yes Yes Yes No  Yes Yes Yes Yes
+#>  [37] No  Yes Yes No  No  Yes Yes Yes Yes Yes No  Yes Yes Yes Yes Yes Yes Yes
-#>  [52] Yes Yes Yes No  Yes Yes Yes Yes Yes Yes No  Yes Yes No  No  Yes Yes
+#>  [55] No  Yes Yes Yes Yes Yes Yes No  Yes Yes No  No  Yes Yes Yes Yes Yes No
-#>  [69] Yes Yes Yes No  Yes No  No  No  Yes No  Yes Yes Yes Yes Yes Yes No
-#>  [86] No  Yes No  Yes No  No  Yes Yes Yes Yes Yes No  Yes No  No  No  Yes
+#>  [73] Yes No  No  No  Yes No  Yes Yes Yes Yes Yes Yes No  No  Yes No  Yes No
-#> [103] No  Yes Yes Yes No  Yes Yes No  Yes Yes No  Yes Yes Yes No  Yes Yes
+#>  [91] No  Yes Yes Yes Yes Yes No  Yes No  No  No  Yes No  Yes Yes Yes No  Yes
-#> [120] Yes Yes Yes Yes No  Yes No  Yes Yes Yes No  Yes No  Yes Yes Yes No
+#> [109] Yes No  Yes Yes No  Yes Yes Yes No  Yes Yes Yes Yes Yes Yes No  Yes No
-#> [137] No  Yes Yes No  Yes Yes Yes Yes No  Yes Yes No  No  Yes No  No  No
+#> [127] Yes Yes Yes No  Yes No  Yes Yes Yes No  No  Yes Yes No  Yes Yes Yes Yes
-#> [154] No  No  Yes Yes No  No  No  No  No  Yes No  No  Yes Yes Yes Yes Yes
+#> [145] No  Yes Yes No  No  Yes No  No  No  No  No  Yes Yes No  No  No  No  No
-#> [171] Yes Yes Yes Yes No  Yes No  Yes No  Yes Yes Yes Yes Yes No  Yes No
+#> [163] Yes No  No  Yes Yes Yes Yes Yes Yes Yes Yes Yes No  Yes No  Yes No  Yes
-#> [188] Yes Yes No  No  Yes No  Yes Yes Yes Yes Yes Yes Yes No  Yes No  Yes
+#> [181] Yes Yes Yes Yes No  Yes No  Yes Yes No  No  Yes No  Yes Yes Yes Yes Yes
-#> [205] Yes Yes Yes No  Yes No  No  Yes Yes Yes Yes Yes Yes No  Yes Yes Yes
+#> [199] Yes Yes No  Yes No  Yes Yes Yes Yes No  Yes No  No  Yes Yes Yes Yes Yes
-#> [222] Yes Yes Yes No  Yes Yes Yes No  No  No  No  Yes No  No  Yes Yes Yes
+#> [217] Yes No  Yes Yes Yes Yes Yes Yes No  Yes Yes Yes No  No  No  No  Yes No
-#> [239] Yes Yes Yes Yes No  Yes Yes No  Yes Yes Yes Yes Yes Yes Yes No  Yes
+#> [235] No  Yes Yes Yes Yes Yes Yes Yes No  Yes Yes No  Yes Yes Yes Yes Yes Yes
-#> [256] Yes Yes Yes No  No  Yes Yes Yes Yes Yes Yes No  No  Yes Yes Yes Yes
+#> [253] Yes No  Yes Yes Yes Yes No  No  Yes Yes Yes Yes Yes Yes No  No  Yes Yes
-#> [273] Yes Yes Yes Yes Yes Yes No  Yes Yes No  Yes No  No  Yes No  Yes No
+#> [271] Yes Yes Yes Yes Yes Yes Yes Yes No  Yes Yes No  Yes No  No  Yes No  Yes
-#> [290] Yes No  No  Yes Yes Yes No  Yes Yes Yes No  Yes Yes Yes Yes Yes Yes
+#> [289] No  Yes No  No  Yes Yes Yes No  Yes Yes Yes No  Yes Yes Yes Yes Yes Yes
-#> [307] Yes Yes Yes Yes Yes Yes Yes Yes Yes Yes Yes No  No  No  Yes Yes Yes
+#> [307] Yes Yes Yes Yes Yes Yes Yes Yes Yes Yes Yes No  No  No  Yes Yes Yes Yes
-#> [324] Yes Yes Yes Yes Yes Yes Yes No  Yes Yes Yes Yes Yes Yes Yes Yes Yes
+#> [325] Yes Yes Yes Yes Yes Yes No  Yes Yes Yes Yes Yes Yes Yes Yes Yes Yes No
-#> [341] Yes No  No  Yes No  Yes No  No  Yes No  No  No  Yes No  Yes Yes Yes
+#> [343] No  Yes No  Yes No  No  Yes No  No  No  Yes No  Yes Yes Yes Yes Yes Yes
-#> [358] Yes Yes Yes No  No  Yes Yes Yes No  No  Yes No  Yes Yes Yes No  Yes
+#> [361] No  No  Yes Yes Yes No  No  Yes No  Yes Yes Yes No  Yes Yes Yes Yes No
-#> [375] Yes Yes Yes No  Yes Yes Yes Yes Yes Yes Yes Yes Yes No  Yes Yes Yes
+#> [379] Yes Yes Yes Yes Yes Yes Yes Yes Yes No  Yes Yes Yes Yes Yes No  Yes Yes
-#> [392] Yes Yes No  Yes Yes No  Yes Yes Yes
+#> [397] No  Yes Yes Yes
 #> attr(,"var_type")
 #> [1] categorical
 #> attr(,"method")